 OK, so you know how to take the picture but where and when do you take it?

-Knowing your subject will help you to get the best photos by being in the right place at the right time.
+I use all three methods all of the time.
 If you don’t know where to go to find them or don’t know how they behave then you won’t get a good shot.

-In summary - "Take Only Photographs … Leave Only Footprints“.
+“Take Only Photographs … Leave Only Footprints“.

 Did you enjoy this page about bird photography?
 Then check out the following related articles:

 Lighting, Composition and Exposure – Discover how to make the best use of lighting, achieve perfect composition and expose your images correctly on this page of bird photography tips.

 Photographing Birds in Flight is one of the most challenging parts of wildlife photography.
 Here you will discover everything you need to know to take stunning flight shots of birds – how to focus and expose correctly, what makes good composition, how birds behave in flight and the importance of wing position.

-Getting Closer To Birds - No matter how big a lens you have, you will always need to get closer!
+Field Craft – No matter how big a lens you have, you will always need to get closer!
 Discover exactly how to do this.

-Photographing Birds in your Backyard - A great way to get some amazing shots of wild birds!
+Photographing birds in your back yard– A great way to get some amazing shots of wild birds!